September 16th 2016 is National Guacamole Day. Everyone loves guacamole and Anna Maria Island is no exception.

 While visiting Anna Maria Island try these locations and see for yourself who has the best fish taco in town!

 Bradenton Beach – Traveling to the southern portion of Anna Maria Island brings you into the quiet bustling city of Bradenton Beach.
-This area of the island offers miles of public beaches with parking, Historic Bridge Street for sightseeing and shopping, and great dining opportunities with both family fun and a nightlife.
+This area of the island also offers miles of public beaches with parking, Historic Bridge Street for sightseeing and shopping, and great dining opportunities with both family fun and a nightlife.
 Read on to learn six things you might not know about Bradenton Beach.

 Originally called Cortez Beach for its proximity to the fishing village of Cortez, the area became Bradenton Beach during the 1920’s land boom.
 It’s believed that inland developers gave it the name Bradenton Beach, so potential buyers would think the Beach and the city of Bradenton were next to each other rather than seperated by Cortez Fishing Village and Palma Sola.
 The city was incorporated in 1953.

 Bradenton Beach’s Historic Bridge Street Pier is the site of the original, and first bridge connecting the island to the mainland.
 The first Bridge was wooden, and built in 1922.
 By the 1940’s the Bridge became rickety with wind and waves making the structure sway.
 It’s said that when cars went over the old bridge the wooden boards would bounce making a banging noise like a shot gun (Norwood 181).
 A new bridge was built in 1957 making access to the island much safer and easier.

 The Historic Bridge Street Pier, now a days, offers excellent fishing, sightseeing over Sarasota Bay, a delicious restaurant with a view, shops and public day docks.